udaikapila/quickstart/content/posts/March8th_2023_Faro_to_Albufiera.md

 +++
-date = '2025-03-24T22:17:43+04:00'
+date = '2023-03-08'
 draft = false
 title = 'March 8th: Faro Airport to Albufiera'
 +++

-It's December 12th, 2023.
+Today is May 22nd, 2025.
 On the 7th of March, 2023 I left my home in Toronto for Faro, Protugal.
+This blog is the story of my trip.

 Bike packed up in a box, gear meticulously curated over hours and hours of packing, unpacking, repacking and imagining the time i'll need a Life Straw, or a parachord or a glass bottle of perfume.
 Spoiler...
 I didn't need any of that stuff...
 The plan for day 1 was simple.
 Land in Faro at 10:30am, put my bike together and cycle to Albufiera campground about 50kms away for the night.
 Let's do it!

 It's 12:45pm and I'm still at the airport.
 All that practice of unassembling and reassembling the bike in Satty's living room the day before was of no real use.
 After spending about ten minutes trying to screw on my left pedal on the right side of the bike, and another twenty minutes on figuring out how to re-attach my front wheel, i did get pang of "I'm fucked...".
 I did eventually put together the bike and somehow, strapped on all the bags I had packed.
 I walked my bike out of the airport and unconfidentally started pedalling off into the hectic arrivals and departures traffic.